Ferris Bueller's Day Off: Critical response

 It will never die, because it responds to and calls forth such human emotions.
 It isn't dirty.
 There's nothing mean-spirited about it.
 There's nothing sneering or sniggering about it.
 It's just wholesome.
 We want to be free.
 We want to have a good time.
 We know we're not going to be able to all our lives.
 We know we're going to have to buckle down and work.
 We know we're going to have to eventually become family men and women, and have responsibilities and pay our bills.
 But just give us a couple of good days that we can look back on.

 National Review writer Mark Hemingway lauded the film's celebration of liberty.

 If there's a better celluloid expression of ordinary American freedom than Ferris Bueller's Day Off, I have yet to see it.
 If you could take one day and do absolutely anything, piling into a convertible with your best girl and your best friend and taking in a baseball game, an art museum, and a fine meal seems about as good as it gets.

 Others were less enamored of Ferris, many taking issue with the film's "rebel without a cause" hedonism.
 David Denby of New York Magazine, called the film "a nauseating distillation of the slack, greedy side of Reaganism."
 Author Christina Lee agreed, adding it was a "splendidly ridiculous exercise in unadulterated indulgence," and the film "encapsulated the Reagan era's near solipsist worldview and insatiable appetite for immediate gratification—of living in and for the moment..."
 Gene Siskel panned the film from a Chicago-centric perspective, saying: "Ferris Bueller doesn't do anything much fun ... [t]hey don't even sit in the bleachers where all the kids like to sit when they go to Cubs games."
 Siskel did enjoy the chemistry between Jennifer Grey and Charlie Sheen.
 Ebert thought Siskel was too eager to find flaws in the film's view of Chicago.

-On Rotten Tomatoes, the film has an approval rating of 83% based on 80 critics' reviews, with an average rating of 7.80/10.
+On Rotten Tomatoes, the film has an approval rating of 85% based on 149 critics' reviews.
 The website's critical consensus reads: "Matthew Broderick charms in Ferris Bueller's Day Off, a light and irrepressibly fun movie about being young and having fun."
 Metacritic gave the film a score of 61 based on 13 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.